project tips and reflection questions to create cards for others

 Instructions

-• If working with Love for the Elderly, Cards for Hospitalized Kids or Color-a-Smile, discuss how it might feel to be away from home for an extended period or unable to visit friends and family whenever you like.
+• If working with Love for the Elderly, Cards for Hospitalized Kids or Color A Smile, discuss how it might feel to be away from home for an extended period or unable to visit friends and family whenever you like.

 • Decorate the card(s) and create colorful drawing.
 Write uplifting messages, such as “Enjoy Your Day.”
 (Avoid get-well sentiments, because some of your recipients may be sick for a long time.)